Skip to content

 Common signs:

-• Poor cooling performance
+• Extremely poor cooling performance

-• Warm air even on cool mode
+• Blowing warm air even when set on cool mode

-• High power consumption
+• Unusually high power consumption

 2. Dirty Filters (The Usual Suspect in Adelaide Homes)